neatest/neat/README.md

 #### Replacements

-Neat can search and replace the answers to questions in the added files.
+Neat can search the added files and replace certain strings with answers to questions in the added files.

 For each question, you can specify if Neat has to make a replacement by adding `replace: true`